 The ACGME Review Committee for Psychiatry does not allow exceptions to the eligibility requirements for fellowship programs.

-- Medical school transcript with the MSPE letter, which must be sent directly from the medical school
+- Official copy of medical school transcript and dean’s (MSPE) letter sent directly to Northwestern from the medical school

-The completed application and documents can be emailed and/or sent to us at the address below and will be forwarded to the program director.
+The application and documents should be emailed to the program coordinator, Sandra Downey (firstname.lastname@example.org ).
+Completed applications will be forwarded to the program director, Cara Angelotta MD.